-ExThera Medical is developing revolutionary medical devices that address unmet clinical needs in the treatment of bloodstream infections and pathogen-reduction in blood banking.
+ExThera Medical Corporation (ExThera) is developing revolutionary medical devices that address unmet clinical needs in the treatment of bloodstream infections.

-ExThera Medical is developing a first-of-its-kind blood filter designed to capture and remove a broad range of bacteria, viruses, toxins and pro-inflammatory cytokines from whole blood.
-Harmful substances are captured and adsorbed onto the device’s proprietary surface and are thereby removed from the bloodstream without adding anything to the treated blood, which is then returned to the patient’s body with blood cells intact.
+ExThera has developed a first-of-its-kind blood filter designed to reduce pathogens during bloodstream infections.
+Harmful substances are captured and adsorbed onto the device’s proprietary surface.
+Their concentration in the bloodstream is thereby reduced without adding anything to the treated blood, which is then returned to the patient with blood cells intact.

-The company is immediately focused on therapeutic applications to treat drug-resistant and drug-susceptible bloodstream infections in high-risk patient populations, but also intends to develop a device that prophylactically safeguards banked human blood.
+The company is focused on therapeutic applications to treat drug-resistant and drug-susceptible bloodstream infections in high-risk patient populations.

 Steven Opal, M.D.
 (Brown University) editorial in Critical Care highlights the need for non-antibiotic alternatives for treating pan-resistant bloodstream infections, referencing our work with Seraph.